EaswaranG/devops-101/docker/DockerNotes.md

  - To login to the docker hub `docker login`
  - To push the docker image to hub, execute `docker push username/folderName:tagname` Example: `docker push easwarang/hello-python:latest`
  - To pull the docker image to hub, execute `docker pull uesrname/appName:tagname` Example: `docker pull easwarang/hello-python:latest`
+ - `docker ps` -> lists running docker processes
+ - `docker ps -a` -> lists all containers in any state
+ - `docker container ls` -> returns running container (add -a to list in all state)
+ - `docker rmi -f nginx` -> Removes an image from local
+ - `docker run -d <imageName>` -> Runs the container in detached mode (background)
+ - To do port forwarding to the container, we need to bind the VM port with the container port (eg: when i hit ip:8080, the request should be redirected to the port 80 of the container) `docker run -d -p 8080:80 <imageName>` -> Binds port 8080 of the local machine (or VM) with the port 80 of the
+ -